Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 Our next stop is the computation of the OPE between the physical higher-spin currents $\tJ$ and the axionic higher-spin currents $\tU,\tV$.
 Consider the process,

 Similar to the previous case, we can do an integration by part and use \eqref{eq:axion-derivative-structures} to arrive at

 \begin{theorem} The chiral higher-spin algebras associated with anomalous holomorphic twistorial higher-spin theory with $\Spec\neq \Spec^{\diamond}$ are associative iff the interactions are of Yang-Mills type.
 Furthermore, all positive external helicities of the current appearing in first-order OPE should be $+1$ and $\tau_{\tJ}=\frac{i}{2^{10}}$\,. \end{theorem} \begin{proof} The proof is relegated to Appendix \ref{app:check-associativity}. \end{proof} This completes our study of the chiral higher-spin algebra $\ca$ up to first order in quantum correction.
-Observe that there are quite restricted constraints the chiral higher-spin algebras must obey to yield consistent interacting higher-spin currents on the celestial twistor sphere.